BryceG27/iliad-test/README.md

 ## Setting-up development environment

-- The first step is to create a copy of the dotfile `.env.example` and rename it as `.env`.
+The first step is to create a copy of the dotfile `.env.example` and rename it as `.env`.
 A simple `cp .env.example .env` should do the job.

 ### With Docker (suggested)

 #### Things to know before starting with Docker
-The <code>.env</code> file is setted to map ports for a multi-environment system: change <code>*_PORT_EXPOSED</code> to your port mapping preferences
+The `.env` file is setted to map ports for a multi-environment system: change `*_PORT_EXPOSED` to your port mapping preferences

 #### Commands list